romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-When troubleshooting a Docker container action in a GitHub Actions workflow, you notice that the action fails to start.
+Q: When troubleshooting a Docker container action in a GitHub Actions workflow, you notice that the action fails to start.
 Which of the following steps should you take first?
 <details><summary>Show the answer</summary><p>

 - **Check the Dockerfile for any syntax errors or missing dependencies**